 Apply for consent to place or store materials on the highway

 Consent is required to place or store materials on any part of the highway

 - What is it for

 Consent is required if you want to place or store materials on the Highway.
-This may include building materials, spoil, storage containers, contractors plant, debris from trees/vegetation and traffic management (not including traffic lights or stop and go boards).
+This may include building materials, spoil, storage containers, contractors plant, debris from trees/vegetation, GPR or topographical surveys and traffic management (not including traffic lights or stop and go boards).

 - Who can apply